Club Operations Policy

 - Unrestricted financial donations and gifts received will be withdrawn first from a club’s account as needed.

 - Restricted financial donations and gifts (donations and gifts with a specific purpose) may be held in a club’s account until the intended expenditure has occurred.
 Any money left over after said expenditure will be converted to unrestricted donations, and will follow the rules in items 8 and 9.

 - If a club desires to spend funds exceeding their initial allocation, and cannot find additional means of funding, a personal expense may be incurred.
-If this expense incurs a hardship on a club member they should contact the Office of Campus Life to discuss potential options.
+If this expense incurs a hardship on a club member they should submit a Personal Expense Fund application.

 - Clubs should consider options where students can share accommodations and limit overnight travel.
 A maximum of $40 per person per night may be spent on lodging using club funds.
 Any lodging expenses over this amount are the responsibility of the individual(s) traveling.